 A good business owner compares their business not only to its past performance but also to its competitors.
 There are standards in any industry.
 Part of a CFO’s job is to investigate your industry to determine how best to rate your business’s performance.

-In any industry, there are standards for things like overhead, rate of profit, return customers, etc. A CFO explores these aspects of your business to tell you where a business is doing well and where it is underperforming.
+In any industry, there are standards for things like overhead, gross rate of profit, return on investment (ROI), customer longevity, etc. A CFO explores these aspects of your business to tell you where a business is doing well and where it is underperforming.

 With financial reports, forecasts, and competitor analysis, a CFO can help you interpret your business’s fundamentals to plan for the future.
-Whether you have aspirations to go public, be bought out, or just scale operations without having to scale your workload, a CFO can chart a path to your goals.
+Whether you have aspirations to go public, plan a successful exit or just scale operations without having to scale your workload, a CFO can chart a path to your goals.

 A CFO can take stock of a business’s fundamentals to determine areas that you will need to work on in order to get where you want to be.
 They can help set a realistic timetable for these goals and establish intermediary goals along the way to ensure that you are on the way to your dream business.

 Credit: Andrea Piacquadio